Polywell: 2012

 As of August 15, the Navy agreed to fund EMC2 with an additional $5.3 million over 2 years to work on pumping electrons into the wiffleball.
 They planned to integrate a pulsed power supply to support the electron guns (100+A, 10kV).
 WB-8 operated at 0.8 Tesla.
 Review of the work produced the recommendation to continue and expand the effort, stating: "The experimental results to date were consistent with the underlying theoretical framework of the polywell fusion concept and, in the opinion of the committee, merited continuation and expansion."

 Going public

 2014

 In June EMC2 demonstrated for the first time that the electron cloud becomes diamagnetic in the center of a magnetic cusp configuration when beta is high, resolving an earlier conjecture.
 Whether the plasma is thermalized remains to be demonstrated experimentally.
-Park presented these findings at various universities, the Annual 2014 Fusion Power Associates meeting and the 2014 IEC conference.
+Park presented these findings at various universities, the Fusion Power Associates annual meeting and the 2014 IEC conference.